tiagomms/xr-portfolio/_posts/2024-02-12-xr-design-fellowship-module-06-assign.md

 </div>

-Making as close as possible to my Bezi's prototype turned out a bad idea because the bridge does not store most animation data nor their order, so I had to invent and code ways to make it work.
-In the end, I didn't start the development from a Shapes project, because I had already started this one.
+Making a Unity prototype as close as possible to my Bezi's prototype turned out to be a bad idea because the Bezi's integration does not send to Unity most animation data nor their order, so I had to invent, manually add data, and code ways to make it work.
+I became frustrated with the development process, and thought of changing into a ShapesXR integration project.
+But, I had already started this one.
 Thus, this became my "code-based" prototyping project for Bezi.
 Here are some of the main things I did:

 - Imported [Bezi's project from Module 01](../xr-design-fellowship-module-01-post-assignment/) into unity with Bezi's Unity Bridge package.